inessharbaoui/OneDay/README.md

 # OneDay

-🛒A Java EE-based e-commerce platform where users can buy and sell products online.
+A Java EE-based e-commerce platform where users can buy and sell products online.
 OneDay features a dual interface for both **buyers** and **sellers**, with admin oversight for inventory, requests, and partnerships.
 The system enables smooth online shopping, stock tracking, and seller product management.

 ## Table of Contents